Code-Institute-Submissions/Author-Site/README.md

 	* I can see each previous order in full detail
 	* I have a quick link to view my submitted fan art
 	* I can see the details that the website has saved for me, and edit them.
+        * I can delete my account, and see that my fan art is also deleted (but any orders are not).
+* Social Media Account
+        * I can click on the google button to create an account using my google email
+        * I can choose to de-couple my account from my google account (as long as I have another email registered)
 * Shop
 	* I can scroll through all of the work that the author has produced to get a full overview
 	* I can filter the shop by the type of product i want to buy (eg. audio book)